0xsissN/shadow-store-go/README.md

 ```
 4. If CSS or images fail to load, adjust the server's static file path.
 5. Execute the SQL script in a database.
-6. Configure the env.go file
+6. Configure the env.go file.
 7. Run the project and enjoy!
 ```
 go run .